MateuszSz93/FirstTask/README.md

 > http://localhost:8080/movies?page={pageNumber}&limit={moviesLimit}

-As pageNumber you have to write page which you want to display.
-And as moviesLimit, you have to write limit of movies per page.
+As 'pageNumber' you have to write page which you want to display.
+And as 'moviesLimit', you have to write limit of movies per page.
 For example to display second page with movies limit set to 2, you have to use this URL:

 > http://localhost:8080/movies?page=2&limit=2